-Yes.
-Where articles embodying a copyright work are made with the copyright owner's consent by means of an industrial process, and have been marketed, the work may be copied without infringing copyright in the work 25 years after those articles were first marketed.
+No. Until recently in the UK, where articles embodying a copyright work were made with the copyright owner's consent by means of an industrial process, and had been marketed, the work could be copied without infringing copyright in the work 25 years after those articles were first marketed.
 A work is regarded as made by an industrial process if it is one of more than 50 articles made as copies of a work (this can include miniature replicas of a work).
-Legislation has been enacted which repeals this provision in the UK, however the relevant provision has not yet come into force and it is unclear when it will be implemented.
+New legislation in 2016 repealed this provision in the UK with effect from 28 July 2016 so that all artistic works, whether or not made by industrial process, now benefit from copyright protection for the life of the author plus 70 years.
+In addition, the transitional period ended on 28 January 2017, after which date any work created in reliance on the old section, and which does not fall within an exception to copyright law, must be destroyed or authorised by the rightsholder.